drewww/breach/docs/plan.md

 1. (NEXT) Reimplement movement, play with "roll" versus teleport model?
 1. Gas emitters
 1. Reimplement guns? (this is a big thing)
-1. Go back to enemies, and learn behavior trees. (curious about this but I need more actions for them to take than pure movement. might need shoot actions. or maybe it's enough to do a kind of patrol / search / attack loop of some kind?? )
+1. (DONE) Go back to enemies, and learn behavior trees. (curious about this but I need more actions for them to take than pure movement. might need shoot actions. or maybe it's enough to do a kind of patrol / search / attack loop of some kind?? )
 1. Consider making an action for Gas getting removed, because there may be some relevant shared logic there eventually?
 1. (DONE) Make Damage action, which could turn into fire damage making walls get scorched or doors failing open.
 1. (DONE) Consider making double-wide doors that open/close together.
 I think using some sort of relationship method??